trvossler-max/Matplotlib-Challenge/README.md

 The Python script can be executed using Jupyter lab or Colab by loading the Mouse_metadata.csv and Study_results.csv data files and running the script.

+## File Structure

+Images Folder - Includes png files created from the python script and used in the Readme.
+Instructions Folder - Includes the Jupyter Notebook file with the python script.
+    Data Subfolder - Includes the data in csv files and loaded to run the script.